Set-Conditional Set Generation for Particle Physics: Conclusions

 \section{Conclusions}

 We have presented an approach for a set-conditional set generation model to approximate simulation and subsequent reconstruction.
 We split the task into a two-step generative procedure of cardinality prediction followed by conditional set generation and choose appropriate permutation-invariant architectures through message-passing graph neural networks and slot-attention (GNN+SA).
 Results are shown on the reconstructions of the local collection of noised truth particles and compared to a baseline model that uses a cVAE architecture.
 The GNN+SA model outperforms the baseline model and better captures key properties of the target distribution.
-Although the results are not yet suitable for a real physics application, they are a significant improvement over the prior state-of-the-art.
+While the current results may not be immediately applicable to real physics scenarios, our study demonstrates the feasibility of generating reconstructed particle sets while accurately modeling detector resolution using the proposed techniques and evaluation metrics.
+These findings are a foundation for further research in this area.